 • Fertility returns to normal when removed.

-• You and your partner may feel the ring during sex, but this isn’t harmful.
+• You and your partner may feel it during sex, but this isn’t harmful.

-• The ring does not protect you against STIs, so you may need to use condoms as well.
+• Does not protect you against STIs, so you may need to use condoms as well.

 • A few women develop a blood clot (thrombosis) when using the ring, but this is rare.